-Brief History of Dolly Parton's Imagination Library:
+History of Dolly Parton's Imagination Library

 In 1996, Dolly Parton’s Imagination Library began benefiting children in Dolly Parton’s hometown of East Tennessee.
 In 2000, Dolly Parton replicated the program for any community with local support.
 Since the initial program launch in the United States, Dolly Parton's Imagination Library has gone from just a few dozen books to nearly 40,000,000 books mailed to children in the United States, into Canada and across the proverbial pond into the United Kingdom!
-Currently over 1600 local communities provide the Imagination Library to almost 700,000 children each and every month.
-Already statistics and independent reports have shown Dolly Parton's Imagination Library drastically improves early childhood literacy for children enrolled in the program.
+Currently over 1600 local communities provide the Imagination Library to almost 700,000 children each month.
+Statistics and independent reports have shown Dolly Parton's Imagination Library drastically improves early childhood literacy for children enrolled in the program.
 Further studies have shown improved scores during early literacy testing.

-Dolly Parton's Imagination Library in Southeast Alaska:
+Dolly Parton's Imagination Library in Southeast Alaska

-Sponsor a child:
+Sponsor a Child

 A donation of $30 will enable a child to receive a brand-new, age-appropriate book in the mail once a month for one year.
 With a $150 donation, you will enhance the life of a single child from birth to age 5 or five children for one year.

-For more information about Dolly Parton’s Imagination Library, please contact AEYC-SEA at (907)789-1235 or e-mail firstname.lastname@example.org.
+For more information, contact AEYC-SEA at (907)789-1235 or e-mail firstname.lastname@example.org